NHSDigital/software-engineering-quality-framework/quickstart.md

 The entire team should familiarise themselves with the Framework's [Principles](principles.md).
 And with the common [Patterns](patterns) that help achieve those Principles.

 Specialists should familiarise themselves with [best Practices](practices) in their areas.
+Teams building APIs should refer to the [policies and best practice guidance](https://digital.nhs.uk/developer/guides-and-documentation/api-policies-and-best-practice) on building APIs.

 Run a quality review every 3 months to keep track of progress.